 The Company's sales strategy is focused on maximizing profits, including regaining higher margin business, increasing its expansion into additional markets outside Canada with respect to hot-rolled, cold-rolled and coated coil sales, and assessing opportunities to introduce new products.
-Due to the Company's recently improved financial position, we believe a major roadblock has been removed that previously impacted our ability to compete for automotive customer contracts.
+Due to the Company's recently improved financial position, we believe a major roadblock has been removed that previously impacted our ability to compete.